-Lately, I’ve had it in my head that I wanted to make some ribs rubbed with Jerk spices (coming soon) then glazed, kind of like I did my Cider Glazed Ribs awhile back but with a definite Jerk flavor.
+Lately, I’ve had it in my head that I wanted to make some ribs rubbed with Jerk spices (click here for Spicy Jerk Ribs with Chutney Glaze) and then glazed, kind of like I did my Cider Glazed Ribs awhile back but with a definite Jerk flavor.
 So I checked out the Jerk seasoning at the store.
-I’m sure it would have been ok, but it was pricy, had additives and didn’t really have the jerk flavors I was looking for.
-I want a Jamaican Jerk Spice Rub that’s going to mimic the real deal Jerk flavors I fell in love with years ago.
+I’m sure it would have been ok, but it was pricy, had additives, and didn’t really have the jerk flavors I was looking for.
+I want a Jamaican Jerk Spice Rub that’s going to mimic the real-deal Jerk flavors I fell in love with years ago.

 About Jamaican Jerk Spice Rub: